 Shakespeare and Company bookstore is one of the most recognizable bookstores in the world.
 Sitting directly across from the Seine River, a stone’s throw away from the Notre Dame, the bookstore occupies a charming historical early 17th-century building on the left bank of Paris.

 In the age of Amazon, it’s quite a miracle that this celebrated English-language bookstore still stands in such a desirable Paris location.
+It’s right on the edge of the Latin Quarter in the 5th arrondissement.

 Shakespeare and Company History